+The Day of the Dead is such a beautiful holiday that celebrates life and our loved ones that have passed.
+To celebrate we created these gorgeous sugar skull coloring pages.
 This Sugar Skull coloring page is a wonderful Día de los Muertos activity as there are lots of details to color including the hair, patterns, and flowers.
-If you like coloring pages like this, also check out these hair and face coloring pages.

 Coloring can be a very relaxing activity for not just children, but adults as well; it’s a great way to wind down at the end of the day, especially with some nice music turned on.